microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 You can see this with the built-in language extensions, such as JSON, which consists of a JSON extension and a JSON language feature extension.

-This separation has also helps with [untrusted workspaces](https://github.com/microsoft/vscode/issues/120251).
+This separation has also helps with [untrusted workspaces](api/extension-guides/workspace-trust).
+Rich language extension often require trust while basic language features can run in any setup.

 ### Language selectors